 White Patches on Tongue

 Leukoplakia is a condition that can happen if the tongue has been irritated, such as smoking or tobacco use.
 Every medical professional will advise you to quit that tobacco habit, but it’s ultimately up to you.
-If you see white patches, though, book a dentist appointment to be on the safe side and to rule out oral cancer.
+If you see white patches, though, book a dentist appointment in Lancaster Texas to be on the safe side and to rule out oral cancer.